 The practice of Landscape Architecture is deeply dependent upon both an understanding of, and sensitivity for nature and ecology.
 Landscape architects today are poised as leaders in a world faced with environmental challenges of great complexity and scope, locally, nationally, and internationally.

 Digital technology provides landscape architects with tools for understanding, visualizing, and predicting change in complex natural and built environments.
 Landscape Architects use a variety of technologies, including Computer Aided Design (CAD), 3D Modeling and Fabrication, Geographic Information Systems, and Digital Imaging and Publishing.

 Just as an understanding of nature is important to the landscape architect, understanding the people for which designed environments are intended is every bit as critical.
 In a world which is rapidly evolving toward a global economy, cultural awareness is even more significant as a factor in successful design.

 Landscape Architecture is a licensed profession serving the public in a variety of roles, including services such as site design and planning, urban design, community design, city planning, environmental planning and restoration, historic preservation planning, and a multitude of specialty services in both private firms and public agencies.

 What will I get?

-B.L.A. programs are designed for students graduating from high school or transferring from other college programs who wish to enter the profession of landscape architecture either directly after completing the degree or after completing a graduate degree.
+The B.L.A. program is designed for those students desiring to enter the profession of landscape architecture either directly after completing the degree or after completing graduate school.
 This is a professional degree with an emphasis on the skills and knowledge required to qualify as a landscape architect.